skymansandy/typewriterview/README.md

          //Remove Animation.
 This is required to be called when you want to minimize the app while animation is going on.
 Call this in onPause() or onStop() typeWriterView.removeAnimation();
  ```

  ## Donate

- If you like this widget, you could praise me some protein powder below lol
+ If you like this Library, Spend time spending for me, Thanks! :p

  ## Note
  ```